As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Keep your perfume in a cool, dark place and let all the ingredients meld together slowly.
 Both, the dark-colored bottle, and the dark storage space will preserve the integrity of the perfume.

-While you can use your homemade perfumes right away, it’s a good idea to let the perfume sit for a week or two.
+While you can use your homemade perfume right away, it’s a good idea to let it sit for a week or two.
 This gives the aromas sufficient time to meld together.

 Where to Buy Essential Oils for Your Perfume Making Project